HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_create_pzn_user_resources.md

 ![Pzn_Offers_hrf](./images/Per_Offers_User_hrf.png)

 You have successfully created the Personalization user resource classes and content spot.
 In the next topic, you will learn how to [Code the JSP portlet.](./pzn_demo_finish_coding_portlet_jsp.md)
-You can now finish coding the portlet JSP file.